-House passes defense bill targeting Chinese investments
+U.S. House passes defense bill targeting Chinese investments

 But it would prohibit delivery of the advanced aircraft to fellow NATO member Turkey.
 U.S. officials have warned Ankara that a Russian missile defense system that Turkey plans to buy cannot be integrated into the NATO air and missile defense system.

-Reporting by Richard Cowan, Diane Bartz and Mike Stone; writing by Ginger Gibson; editing by David Alexander and Jonathan Oatis
+Reporting by Richard Cowan, Diane Bartz and Mike Stone; writing by Ginger Gibson; editing by Jonathan Oatis and Lisa Shumaker